rsksmart/RSKIPs/IPs/RSKIP153.md

 ## Motivation

-Besides being a useful cryptographic hash function and SHA3 finalist, BLAKE2 allows for efficient verification of the Equihash PoW used in Zcash, making a BTC Relay - style SPV client possible on Ethereum.
+Besides being a useful cryptographic hash function and SHA3 finalist, BLAKE2 allows for efficient verification of the Equihash PoW used in Zcash, making a BTC Relay - style SPV client possible on RSK.
 A single verification of an Equihash PoW verification requires 512 iterations of the hash function, making verification of Zcash block headers prohibitively expensive if a Solidity implementation of BLAKE2 is used.

 BLAKE2b, the common 64-bit BLAKE2 variant, is highly optimized and faster than MD5 on modern processors.

-Interoperability with Zcash could enable contracts like trustless atomic swaps between the chains, which could provide a much needed aspect of privacy to the very public rsk blockchain.
+Interoperability with Zcash could enable contracts like trustless atomic swaps between the chains, which could provide a much needed aspect of privacy to the very public RSK blockchain.

 ## Specification

 This new precompiled contract should be enabled when `blockNumber >= irisHardfork`.

-The rest of the specification it's, described at [EIP-152](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-152.md).
+The rest of the specification is described in [EIP-152](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-152.md).

 ## References